nikolajjuuel/TODO/README.md

 TODO is a full stack web application built with Node and Express that allows users to create their own TODO list that are auto categorizing.

+To create a TODO, type in your task into the `What TODO` input bar and it will automatically be categorized.
+Sometimes it might not be categorized correctly.
+However, you can simply change the category from our `Change Category` section below the TODO.

+To remove a task press the `x` in the top right corner of the TODO task.

 Additionally users can tag tasks important and retrieve more information about their task with just a click!